 What was new in this kitchen was the black-painted island base in contrast to white cabinets on the perimeter.
 Neutral granite counters — the flecky mix of beige, white with dark bits, was the common denominator to tie it all together, in this case Blanco Kinawa granite specifically.
 The pro-style range, awning vent hood and built in Sub Zero refrigerator are other popular features.
 Additionally, the English-style gooseneck bridge faucet with offset legs — here at the prep sink — was also part of the look.

 The basic concept was, as I often mention, based on English style cabinets that could come straight from a Victorian kitchen.
 Those kitchens also had ixed woods so the white perimeter cabinets and a black island are clearly derivative.
 Again, there are double-tier cabinets with short soffit cabinets on top as well as the white-subway tile backsplash.

-The kitchen also features stainless steel sinks under-mounted — a double-bowl main sink and prep sink in the island with an English-style bridge faucet with gooseneck spout, lever handles and offset legs.
+The kitchen also features stainless steel sinks under-mounted — nothing old world about those.
 Cabinets sport bin pulls, another default feature.
-There is a built-in refrigerator, pro-style range and oak floor.
-An old-fashioned lantern pendant light over the island supplements rececessed ceiling cans — period lantern lights in various shapes and sizes are a trend of their own.
+An old-fashioned lantern pendant light over the island supplements rececessed ceiling cans — period lantern lights in various shapes and sizes might be considered a trend of their own.

 Copy & Paste Link to Quick-Share this Post: http://bit.ly/IOT7Gm